UPDATE – FEBRUARY 2026:

 This initiative builds on the momentum generated by the G7 ministers’ consensus reached in Verona, Italy, on March 14.
 During the Verona meeting, led by Italy, participants recognized the critical need for collaborative efforts between G7 nations and developing countries to advance AI initiatives.
 Partnering with UNDP, the G7 Italian Presidency initiated this multi-stakeholder engagement to enhance local AI ecosystems, promote democratization of computing power, and foster responsible AI development.

-Led by Industry Working Group Co-Chair and Minister Plenipotentiary, Mr. Vincenzo Del Monaco, the G7 Italian Presidency delegation reaffirmed its dedication to addressing critical infrastructure challenges in local AI ecosystems within African countries.
-Mr. Del Monaco emphasized the aim of the AI Hub for Sustainable Development to catalyze systemic change and accelerate progress towards the SDGs.
+Vincenzo Del Monaco, Industry Working Group Co-Chair and Minister Plenipotentiary, led the G7 Italian Presidency delegation.
+He reaffirmed the G7’s focus on addressing Africa’s infrastructure challenges in AI development.
+According to Del Monaco, the proposed AI Hub for Sustainable Development aims to spark systemic change and accelerate progress toward the SDGs.
+In addition, it will serve as a collaborative space for industry, academia, and start-ups.

 If you have questions or concerns about AI guidelines, regulations and laws, don’t hesitate to reach out to BABL AI.
 Their Audit Experts can offer valuable insight, and ensure you’re informed and compliant.